Williom Wordsworth Short Poems

 Our being, whether young or old,

-Wise, foolish, weak, or strong. - A stream to mingle with your favorite Dee
+• A stream to mingle with your favorite Dee

 Along the Vale of Meditation flows;